 So, I went back through my culinary course books.
 Not much there...

 I went to the bookstore and bought a bunch of books and started reading.

 I soon realized that barbecue is unlike any other cooking method there is.
 It’s not grilling, it’s not roasting or even baking.
 It’s low and slow with wood smoke.

 Then I started going online.

-There’s a few websites out there, and some that I like, but none that really spoke to me.
-So I decided that I would take my cooking skills, use what I learned from my education about barbecue and contribute to this great American pastime.
+There are a few websites out there, and some that I like, but none that really spoke to me.
+So, I decided that I would take my cooking skills, use what I learned from my education about barbecue and contribute to this great American pastime.